 Dhal is such a hearty, warming and nourishing meal and is something I always crave during the winter.
 I thought I would share it with you all because even though we're nearly past winter, the temperature certainly doesn't suggest so!
 Lentils are a fantastic vegetarian source of protein, an excellent source of fibre, slow releasing carbohydrates and also provide iron, phosphorus and zinc.
-If you experience flatulence, bloating or stomach pains from legumes I highly recommend soaking them first, which also decreases the cooking time.
+If you experience flatulence, bloating or stomach pains from legumes I highly recommend you see a practitioner for some gut health support as this should not be the norm!.
+Lentils don’t require soaking however you can if you want to reduce their cooking time.
 Serve with some brown rice, steamed vegetables and a dollop of yoghurt for a fully balanced meal.

 Serves 3 as a main meal or 4 with rice and steamed vegetables.